-Office Hours: Instructor will hold virtual office hours each week on Mondays from 10 a.m. to noon.
+Office Hours: Instructor will hold virtual office hours each week on Mondays from noon to 2 p.m.
 This means students may go online to the Canvas classroom and send a message and/or an email and expect an immediate response from the instructor.
-This course is ASYNCHRONOUS which means there are no Zoom meetings or specific times you are required to be online.
-As long as you meet the deadlines, when and how often you log in to class is up to you.
+This course is ASYNCHRONOUS, which means there are no Zoom meetings or specific times you are required to be online.
+As long as you meet the deadlines, when you log in to class is up to you.